ReactVision/viro/CODE_OF_CONDUCT.md

 ### Responsibility and Enforcement

-Our NativeVision leaders and project maintainers are charged with upholding and enforcing these standards.
+Our ReactVision leaders and project maintainers are charged with upholding and enforcing these standards.
 They will take appropriate and equitable action against any conduct that is deemed harmful, disruptive, or inconsistent with the principles of our community.

 These leaders have the authority to moderate, remove, or edit any contributions that are not in alignment with this Code of Conduct, and will communicate their rationale for moderation decisions when necessary.

 ### Applicability

-This Code of Conduct is applicable in all NativeVision community spaces, as well as in instances where an individual is officially representing NativeVision in public forums.
+This Code of Conduct is applicable in all ReactVision community spaces, as well as in instances where an individual is officially representing ReactVision in public forums.

 ### Reporting and Enforcement Procedure

-Concerns or incidents of abusive, harassing, or otherwise unacceptable behavior can be reported to the NativeVision enforcement team at [conduct@nativevision.xyz](mailto:conduct@nativevision.xyz).
+Concerns or incidents of abusive, harassing, or otherwise unacceptable behavior can be reported to the ReactVision enforcement team at [reactvision@edorantes.com](mailto:reactvision@edorantes.com).
 All reports will be evaluated and investigated in a fair and timely manner.

-Failure to adhere to this Code of Conduct may result in consequences enforced by NativeVision leadership, which may include temporary or permanent exclusion from community spaces.
+Failure to adhere to this Code of Conduct may result in consequences enforced by ReactVision leadership, which may include temporary or permanent exclusion from community spaces.

 ### Customization and Attribution

-This Code of Conduct has been tailored to reflect the values and ethos of NativeVision, inspired by and adapted from the Contributor Covenant, version 2.1 ([Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/)).
+This Code of Conduct has been tailored to reflect the values and ethos of ReactVision, inspired by and adapted from the Contributor Covenant, version 2.1 ([Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/)).
 Our adaptation emphasizes our commitment to growth, learning, and accountability within a respectful and inclusive community.